karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 	result: rl.Image
 	/*
-		here goes some code that creates the 'result' image based on to_process */
+		Here goes some code that creates the 'result' image based on to_process.
+	*/

 	return result
-} // <-- rl.UnloadImage(to_process) happens around here
+} // <-- rl.UnloadImage(to_process) happens here.
 ```

 Here `rl.LoadImage` load the image to process from disk.
 Immediately after that line we see `defer rl.UnloadImage(to_process)`.
 The defer will make this line run at the end of the current scope, in this case at the end of the `process_image` procedure.
 This way we can group the code for loading and unloading the image.
 This can be useful in cases where there is _a lot_ of code between the line where you load the image and the line where you unload it.